GabrielDCelery/personal-dev-environment-quickstart/README.md

 wsl -l -v
 ```

-In the `wezterm_configs` folder find and rename the `.wezterm.lua.skel.wsl` file to `.wezterm.lua`.
+In the `wezterm_configs` folder find and rename the `.wezterm.skel.wsl.lua` file to `.wezterm.lua`.
 Move the file to your home directory at `/homw/${username}/.wezterm.lua` (we are pretty much mirroring a Linux setup), then open the config and change the following section to use the appropriate WSL version.

 ```sh
 config.default_domain = "WSL:Ubuntu"